Scientific English and the history of civilization: how to spend a weekend in new York city (may 22-24)

 Where: Online

 Read more: Enjoy the perfect views of the route from Lauterbrunnen to Kleine Scheidegg.
-When you climb the mountains, almost cut through the beautiful Swiss villages and trees covered the slopes.
+When you climb mountains, you have to cross the beautiful Swiss villages and trees covered the slopes.
 In the end, will be able to admire the snow-capped mountains and deep valleys.

 Cost: Free